iron-bound-designs/exchange-addon-membership-product-restriction/readme.txt

 4. Activate the plugin through the 'Plugins' menu in WordPress Administration.

 == Changelog ==

+= 1.1 =
+* Fix: Eliminate isset errors on product editing pages
+* Add: Allow to create a product that is free for non-members after a certain date

 = 1.0 =
 * Initial Release